 The Fund promotes support for the UNGC principles (which cover matters including human rights, labour, corruption, and environmental pollution).
 The Fund also seeks to avoid investments in certain activities with the potential to cause harm to human health and wellbeing by applying binding exclusions.
 The Fund does not use a reference benchmark to attain its environmental or social characteristics.

-The Investment Manager applies screens to its core long positions to exclude direct investment in issuers based on their involvement in certain activities.
+The Investment Manager applies screens only to its core long positions to exclude ESG laggards.

 Where coverage gaps are identified, specialist ESG Data vendors or inhouse research may be used to complement the ESG research.
+This ensures helps ensure that consistent data and methodologies are used given an ESG measure per security type and hence can be compared correctly in the portfolio construction process.

 B. No Sustainable Investment Objective